 Examples Of Pallet Truck Accidents At Work

 Pallet truck accidents can happen in a number of ways, but as we’ve already mentioned, you must be able to prove that your injuries were caused by negligence in order to claim.
-Some examples of how employer negligence could result in a pallet truck accident can include:
+Some examples of how employer negligence could result in a pallet truck accident include:

-• If your employer provides inadequate training before asking you to move heavy loads with a pallet truck, this can result in an accident.
+- If your employer provides inadequate training before asking you to move heavy loads with a pallet truck, this can result in an accident.

-• Your employer could breach their duty of care by knowingly providing defective equipment, such as a broken pallet truck or roll cage, which causes you to become injured in an accident.
+- Your employer could breach their duty of care by knowingly providing defective equipment, such as a broken pallet truck or roll cage, which causes you to become injured in an accident.

-• If your employer does not undertake a risk assessment before asking you to move stock or heavy loads with a pallet truck despite knowing that you have a pre-existing back injury that could be exacerbated through this action.
+- If your employer does not undertake a risk assessment before asking you to move stock or heavy loads with a pallet truck, despite knowing that you have a pre-existing back injury that could be exacerbated through this action.

 For more information on claiming for injuries caused by your employer’s negligence, we recommend you contact our team of advisors.